pizlonator/fil-c/README.md

     ./setup_gits.sh
     ./build_all.sh

 Then you'll be able to use Fil-C from within this directory.
-There is no way to "install" it, because that would be a crazy thing to do for such an experimental piece of software!

 ## Things That Work